nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/mqtt-authentication.md

 # MQTT

 The following image shows how intra-cluster communication takes place.
-Nodes regularly report to the cluster-service-manager, and the cluster-service-manager appropiatly propegates this information.
+Nodes regularly report to the cluster-service-manager, and the cluster-service-manager appropriately propagates this information.
 Since the nodes report sensitive information, such as IP Addresses, we highly recommend securing the MQTT channels.

 ![MQTT Architecture Picture](mqtt.png)

 # MQTTS
-MQTTS supports the exchanging of certificates to establish a TLS secured channel.
-For this the server (MQTT Broker) and every client require a certificate-keyfile pair singed against the same certificate Authority (CA).
+MQTTS supports exchanging certificates to establish a TLS-secured channel.
+For this, the server (MQTT Broker) and every client require a certificate-keyfile pair signed by the same certificate Authority (CA).
+The MQTT broker can be configured to only accept incoming secured connections and to identify devices by their certificate CN entry. client require a certificate-keyfile pair singed against the same certificate Authority (CA).
 The MQTT broker can be configured to only accept incoming secured connection, and to identify devices by their certificate CN entry.

 # Enable Moqsuitto Authentication

 {{< callout context="note" title="Did you know?" icon="outline/rocket">}} The [Oakestra automation repository](https://github.com/oakestra/automation)
-contains many useful scripts such as ones for [creating MQTTS certificate files](https://github.com/oakestra/automation/tree/d43f701134fdf71e1206532883006e1937c38ef9/development_cluster_management/generate_mqtts_certificates) {{< /callout >}}
+contains many useful scripts such as ones for [creating MQTTS certificate files](https://github.com/oakestra/automation/tree/d43f701134fdf71e1206532883006e1937c38ef9/development_cluster_management/generate_mqtts_certificates). {{< /callout >}}

 The following instructions assume you know how to deploy an Oakestra cluster.
 Please consult the **Getting Started** section of the the documentation first.

 ## Configuring the Cluster Manager
-Navigate the cluster_orchestrator directory in the oakestra repository.
+Navigate into the `cluster_orchestrator` directory in the oakestra repository.

-1. First configure the MQTT Broker by adding the following lines to mosquitto/mosquitto.conf file
+1. Configure the MQTT Broker by adding the following lines to the `mosquitto/mosquitto.conf` file:
     ```
     cafile /certs/ca.crt
     certfile /certs/server.crt